rpm-lab/CSCI5551-Spr25/home.md

 ---
 layout: page
 title: Home
-description: CSCI5551 at the University of Minnesota.
+description: Home page for CSCI5551-02 Fall 2023 at the University of Minnesota.
 nav_order: 1
 permalink: /
 ---